mostume222/inf-test/README.md

 Input_file: this is a fasta file, the header of this file must contain ONLY the "accession_id" of the given sequences.

 Classes_file: this is a tab-separated column text file, first column has to be "accession_id" and second column "class_id", we recommend using taxids as "class_id" but any numerical input can be used.
-This file seves as a supervised pre-asigned template for classes of each one of the sequences in the Input_file.
+This file serves as a supervised pre-asigned template for classes of each one of the sequences in the Input_file.
 The generation of unique pieces in the pangenome generation is guided by this class file.

 Names_file: this is a tab-separated column text file, first column has to be "class_id" and second column is "class_name", class_name must not contain "/" characters.
 This file is used to generate the final Pangenome fasta file with recognizable class names.